cyberbotics/webots/.github/pull_request_template.md

   - [ ] Task 2

 **Documentation**
-If this pull-request changes the doc, add the link to the related to including the `?version=BRANCH_NAME`, such as: https://cyberbotics.com/doc/guide/getting-started-with-webots?version=develop
+If this pull-request changes the doc, add the link to the related page, including the `?version=BRANCH_NAME`, such as: https://cyberbotics.com/doc/guide/getting-started-with-webots?version=develop

 **Screenshots**